-Transmitted by oral-fecal route, Shigellosis results in dysentery due to contact with human feces by direct or indirect transmission.
-Along with stomach cramps and abdominal discomfort, this infection can result in severe blood-filled or mucus containing watery diarrhea.
+Transmitted through the oral-fecal route, Shigellosis results in dysentery due to contact with human feces by direct or indirect transmission.
+Along with stomach cramps and abdominal discomfort, this infection can result in severe blood-filled or mucus-containing watery diarrhea.
 The diarrheal bouts can increase rates of bacterial transmission.

-In addition to the easy outbreak, Shigellosis is reportedly growing resistance to widely prescribed antibiotics such as Azithromycin.
+In addition to the easy outbreak, Shigellosis is reportedly growing resistant to widely prescribed antibiotics such as Azithromycin.
 With fears of a future where antibiotics are ineffective against S.flexneri scientists recommend refraining from prescribing antibiotics in asymptomatic patients.
-Without antibiotics, milder forms of the disease are usually limited in its course.
+Without antibiotics, milder forms of the disease are usually limited in their course.

 4. Lymphogranuloma venereum (LGV)

 Lymphogranuloma Venereum(LGV) is an STI caused by Chlamydia Trachomatis.
 It can result in an uncomfortable condition characterized by blisters or ulcers in the genital region.
 It can also cause lymphadenopathy due to an invasion of the lymphatic system.
 It can also result in severe lower gastrointestinal abnormalities, leading to fistulas or strictures in the anorectal region.

 Due to its ability to transmit via anal and oral routes, the rates of LGV have become significantly higher in homosexual and bisexual men.
 Although using protective agents such as condoms can significantly reduce the risks of acquiring the infection, unsafe sexual practices can lead to infection.

 Complete resolution of the infection requires a minimum three-week course of therapy.